-The primary duties of a Probation Officer Mentor will include, but will not be limited to, the following:
+In order to insure that each Student Intern receives the maximum training, each Intern will work with a variety of officers.
+The primary duties of Probation Officers will include, but will not be limited to, the following:

 - 1. Overseeing the daily activities of the Student Intern and making sure that the Intern is exposed to all the daily work assignments and training educational opportunities possible.
-The Probation Officer Mentor will also insure that the intern is assigned tasks which are most beneficial to the probation office, in keeping with the Intern's level of capability. - 2.
+The Probation Officers will also insure that the intern is assigned tasks which are most beneficial to the probation office, in keeping with the Intern's level of capability. - 2.
 Maintaining frequent communication with the designated Supervising U.S. Probation Officer, in regard to the Intern's training activities and/or performance assessments (i.e., violations of the terms of the Internship agreement, violations of ethics or district policy, etc.).
 This assessment will be used by the supervisor to complete the Intern's evaluation. - 3.
 Seeking advice or consultation from the designated Supervising U.S. Probation Officer if unsure of how to proceed with a Student Intern's training or about the program requirements.